F&M Stories

 Beyond his environmental research, Lamb “found my musical passions with the F&M music program.
 But also, the music community is so good in Lancaster.”

-He sings in a community choir and has access to music production and technology facilities at nearby Millersville University.
+He occasionally sings with community choirs and has access to music production and technology facilities at nearby Millersville University.

 Lamb credits Brian Norcross, senior director of instrumental music and conducting studies and senior teaching professor of music, for telling him “everything you could ever want to know about music at F&M” when he began the transfer process.